 Our base in the attractive city of Asheville, North Carolina, offers us world-class cuisine, a fine selection of breweries and a very walkable, attractive downtown with museums, galleries and quirky coffee shops adding to its eclectic appeal.

 We have partnered with Ventures Birding to bring you our first Rendezvous to North Carolina!
-Simon Thompson will be our Ventures Birding guide while Raymond VanBuskirk, Emily Jones, and Wendy Clark will be guiding/staffing from BWD.
+Simon Thompson will be our Ventures Birding guide while Raymond VanBuskirk, Wendy Clark, Sarah Clark, and Emily Jones will be guiding/staffing from BWD.

 Thursday, April 23 (Day 1): Arrival Day

 Please plan to check in to the Holiday Inn on Tunnel Road (near Downtown) by lunchtime.
 Your lodging is included in the price of this Rendezvous.
 The afternoon will be free to explore Asheville using one of the free shuttles from the hotel.
 Surrounded by lush plantings and overshadowed by Asheville City Hall and County Courthouse, Pack Square was set out in 1896 and is a focal point for many activities in the city.
 We will have dinner nearby – maybe at Pack’s Tavern before returning to our hotel for Rendezvous introductions and an evening presentation on Birds of the Blue Ridge.